openprovider/Openprovider-WHMCS-domains/README.md

 */
 $additionaldomainfields = openprovider_additional_fields();
 ```
-10. Navigate to Setup -> Addon Modules and activate OpenProvider.
-11. Click on Configure and grant access to the specified roles.
+10. Click on Configure and grant access to the specified roles.

 Option details: